LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 You can use it to:

-- Avoid exposing your entire OS and filesystem to the code that runs when you `npm run lint` or `yarn build` etc. - it aliases your package manager and runs the container transparently, so you don't have to change the workflow you're used to.
+- Avoid exposing your entire OS and filesystem to the code that runs when you `npm run lint` or `yarn build`, etc.  It aliases your package manager and runs the container transparently, so you don't have to change the workflow you're used to.
 - Quickly spin up a container to run commands in the current folder in isolation.
-- Customize your container without learning all the details of how Dockerfiles work
+- Customize your container without learning all the details of how a `Dockerfile`  works

 See the [Kipuka README](https://github.com/lavamoat/kipuka) for installation instructions and usage details.